robotframework/rellu/README.rst

 internally.
 All project dependencies are listed in the `requirements.txt`_ and `requirements-build.txt`_ files.

-Rellu itself works only with Python 3.6 or never, but projects it is used with can naturally support also older Python releases.
+Rellu itself works only with Python 3.10 or newer, but projects it is used with can naturally support also older Python releases.
 Rellu is developed and tested on Linux, but ought to work just fine also on OSX.
 Using it on Windows may work, but that's not tested or supported.